 Marja had an older brother, Casimir (also spelled Cazimir and Kazimier) who in 1950 emigrated to the US with his wife and settled in the Trenton area.
-She also had a sister who remained in Poland and whose name is unknown.
-It’s possible she had other siblings but by 1958 only those two remained.
+Her sister Alicja remained in Poland.
+It’s possible that Marja had other siblings as well.

-A quick note about her name: it was originally Marja, but when the couple decided to remain in America she altered the spelling to ‘Maria’.
-A few online accounts spell her name as “Marya” but that is probably just a phonetic spelling of her given name pronounced as mahr-yah.
+A quick note about her name: it was originally Marja but when the couple decided to remain in America and become citizens, she altered the spelling to ‘Maria’.

 Marja accompanied her husband to Italy (Rome and Florence) and then to North Africa (Libya) in 1928 and 1929.
 The timeline in Cybis in Retrospect is slightly off, because it claims they were in Libya in 1932; this is incorrect, as will be explained below.